DavidProf/devops/README.md

         -   Config Files: `modules/mongodb/config`
         -   backup: `modules/mongodb/backup`
 -   Then you will only need to add your files
+-   Commit changes (please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/))

+### Update the wiki

+The wiki holds all the documentation about the project:
+-   Tutorial
+-   Articles
+-   Explanations

+When updating the wiki you just need to keep in mind the following:

+-   The wiki structure
+    -   Still need to define
+-   ???

 Tips:
 -   Do not add readmes or any doc here, please edit the wiki